Become a VIP: Volunteer Invasives Patroller!

 Invasive species are plants and animals not originally found in a given area.
 They often arrive accidentally transported on the bottom of a shoe, in firewood or packing materials, to name a few.
 Once established, they can pose a major threat to wildlife, greenspaces, agriculture, and home gardens.
 Controlling or stopping their spread can be difficult costly and pose can other potential risks to human health and the environment.

-Two 90-minute trainings (via Zoom) are offered to identify three invasive insects and three invasive weeds that threaten Clark County's plant diversity.
-Attend one or both but you must register separately for each training.
+Two 90-minute trainings (via Zoom) were offered to identify three invasive insects and three invasive weeds that threaten Clark County's plant diversity.
+Recorded trainings now available online.

 Invasive Plants Training